mobprotocol/mob-protocol/README.md

 ## Order Signing R-S-V
 A user initiates an order by performing an ECDSA signature with there private key on the stringified json object.
 Given the users private key and the order object, an `r` `s` `v` output is appended to the order object.

+## Permutation Registry
+There are a finite number of permutations given a set of tokens.
+A contract registry will exist containing the mapping between unique contract hashes and the address of the corresponding settlement contract.
+This "name space" can be auctioned off similair to ENS.

+## Settlment Contract